mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 MRTG\Domain Admins
 ```

-This command-line evidence matched the graphical baseline.
+The command-line result matched the graphical baseline.

 ![Net Localgroup Administrators Before Remediation](screenshots/lab-28-05-net-localgroup-administrators-before-remediation.png)

 ---

-### Step 6 - Removed the Unnecessary Local Administrator
+### Step 6: Remove the Unnecessary Membership

-After using the correct administrative context, `localadmin` was removed from the local Administrators group.
+After using an authorized elevated context, `localadmin` was removed from the local Administrators group.

 Remediation performed: